TriptiRani/weather-trends-visualizer/README.md

-# 🌦️ Weather Trends Visualizer - Theoretical Report
+# 🌦️ Weather Trends Visualizer

 ## 📌 Introduction
 Weather data analysis is an important task in data science and analytics.